Knowledge Hub

 Decision issued by the evaluator

-The evaluator’s decision is not a like a binding court ruling.
+The evaluator’s decision is not like a binding court ruling.
 It’s essentially a review of the case and an assessment of each side’s merits.
 As touched upon earlier, it may indicate the likely outcome of any trial and encourage further discussion between you and your opponent.
-The decision will be framed in accordance with the terms of the ENE agreement, and the evaluator will restrict his or her comments to the areas specified by the parties at the beginning of the process.
+The decision will be framed in accordance with the terms of the early neutral evaluation agreement, and the evaluator will restrict his or her comments to the areas specified by the parties at the beginning of the process.

-How is an Early Neutral Evaluation clause drafted and used in a contract?
+How is an early neutral evaluation clause drafted and used in a contract?

 • Referring to specific procedural rules (if possible)